-Before pursuing a career in counseling in the state of New Hampshire, be positive that you are aware of the states requirements.
+Before pursuing a career as an LPC in the state of New Hampshire, be positive that you are aware of the states requirements.

 Even though there are other routes that can be taken, most counselors in New Hampshire will require the candidate to have completed an appropriate graduate education.

 Future Counselor: For New Hampshire High School Student or High School Graduate

 Your First Step:

 Start looking to help out local counseling centers in your community.
 These hours will help build your resume later.

 Some paid positions are available through the state’s Department of Human Services, some of which will required you to have complete classes in fields like social science and psychology.